-To be eligible for VA disability benefits, a veteran’s discharge must be under conditions other than dishonorable.
+To be eligible for disability compensation through the United States Department of Veterans Affairs, a veteran’s discharge must be under conditions other than dishonorable.
 This does not mean that an honorable discharge is required for receipt of VA benefits—a general discharge, or a discharge under honorable conditions, is acceptable as well.
 But what happens if a veteran does not meet this criterion?
 Is there a way that he or she can still receive benefits?
 As with many VA questions, the answer is maybe.

 One option for a veteran with an other than honorable discharge is to apply for a discharge upgrade through a Discharge Review Board.
 This is a process outside the VA.
 If a discharge is upgraded through this process, the VA will consider the upgrade in determining eligibility for benefits, but the discharge upgrade does not automatically remove the bar to VA benefits.